fluffybeing/newsler/README.md

   $ scrapy crawl NewsSpider -a src_json=sources/<source_json_name>
   ```
 * Replace source_json_name with the given name to the json file like sample.json
+* Every json file has a rules for scrapping data.
+It is because everysites have a different DOM to make it
+  more generic one can use Goose library.
+I have added one sample spider (gooseSpider.py) in spider folder.

 To run the crawler on a list of files
 -------------------------------------